 Co-operation has been bolstered by bilateral and regional coordination mechanisms to create synchronicity between China's Belt and Road Initiative (BRI) and the Kingdom's Saudi Vision 2030.
-The latter is a Saudi development strategy that aims to reduce Saudi Arabia's Bilateral trade involves huge sums but remains narrowly based reliance on oil, promote economic diversification, shrink the public sector's footprint and promote private sector development.
+The latter is a Saudi development strategy that aims to reduce Saudi Arabia's reliance on oil, promote economic diversification, shrink the public sector's footprint and promote private sector development.
 These two mechanisms have fostered significant cooperation in many economic and investment areas.